Bug Out Survival Bag

 This is also the bag that you need to grab in that moment when you have to leave and rendezvous at whatever arranged destination you’ve planned for yourself or your family.
 Remember, everyone may be coming from different locations, so if home is no longer an option alternative meeting places must be known to all.

 You’ll want to keep this bag in a handy place where you can get to it quick and be out the door fast if necessary.
-Some serious individuals also keep multiple bug out bags handy – one at home, one in the car, and one at work, so that they’re fully prepared no matter what.
+Some serious individuals also keep multiple bug-out bags handy – one at home, one in the car, and one at work, so that they’re fully prepared no matter what.
 Backpacks for everyone means survival items are evenly distributed to all packs so the loss of one does not mean the loss of all water or all food, etc.

-What Goes Into the Bug Out Bag?
+What Goes into the Bug Out Bag?

 There are several things that need to be in your bag and all of them are important – but the top three will be water, food and shelter.
 The body can’t survive without having enough water to drink.